vyshnav-vinod/getodo/README.md

 `-o, --output` : Write to the file provided here.
 If no file is specified, the program will write to `todo.txt`

+`-t, --term` : Display the TODO's in the terminal with colors

 ### Examples ###

 ```bash